 The Rev. Moses Joshua

 I was born in South India (Chennai).
 My parents have always been my inspiration spiritually, educationally, and emotionally.
 My parents have taught me Christian values through their hard work, acts of kindness, and generosity.
 I am always grateful to my parents.

 I love cooking spicy food, watching action movies, playing my guitar (loud), taking long hikes and playing soccer.
-I enjoying travelling to various states, visiting museums, hiking, seeing musicals, playing games, and biking with my daughter, Meesha (age 9) who is a cancer fighter and survivor!
+Recently, I have added camping and road-biking to my list of hobbies.
+I enjoy traveling to various states, visiting museums, hiking, seeing musicals (NY Broadway of course), playing games, and biking with my daughter, Meesha (age 12) who is a cancer fighter and survivor!
 Life is a gift!

 Hello!
 My name is Ellen Landers.
 This year will be my fifth year teaching at Good Shepherd Episcopal School.
 What I love most about teaching at GSES is the sense of community and nurturing environment.